ewlin/NYPhil_data_viz/README.md

 * check if new code (meta tag info) fixes zooming issue when select is focused (in mobile)
 * Auto-select value in select with JS when composer name clicked.
 Current code not working in mobile Safari or mobile Chrome on iOS [Added changes on 11/11; test to see works]
 * Select element style weird in mobile/consider removing styling for mobile
-* Add rank + number of performances for each composer
+* Add rank + number of performances for each composer/figure out Select2 API
 * Smooth scrolling when composer name is clicked (if possible)

 * Code Heatmap (Legend, layout, lifetime border)